 Should You Wear Your Tuxedo with Loafers?

 You definitely should.
-You might find shoes that are a “better” fit for your tuxedo outfit, but none have the convenience and distinctly whimsical style of a pair of loafers.
+You might find leather shoes that are a “better” fit for your tuxedo outfit, but none have the convenience and distinctly whimsical style of a pair of loafers.

 The different designs of loafers offer a great level of customizability that you don’t get in something like a double monk strap outfit or tuxedo outfit oxfords.
 Besides, no matter the design you choose, most loafers are instantly recognizable and leave a lasting impression of your attire.